 8 tsp of sugar

-However, that recipe makes a fairly large batch and it’s just the two of us lately so I cut the recipe in half and modified it a bit (because I love strawberries and only had fresh lime juice instead of frozen concentrate), so here’s my version that makes two servings:
+However, that recipe makes a fairly large batch (which is great for a party!) and since it’s just the two of us lately I cut the recipe in half and modified it a bit because I love strawberries and only had fresh lime juice instead of frozen concentrate.

 Let me tell you: they’re just as good as I remember.